background preloader

 WP 1 Cloud PaaS

 WP 2 HTML5 Web App.
 WP 4 Application Security.
 WP 3 NoSQL Big Data.
 Settings.
 Freemium.
-A free product where extra features require payment In the freemium business model, business tiers start with a "free" tier.
-Freemium, a portmanteau of the words "free" and "premium," is a pricing strategy by which a basic product or service is provided free of charge, but money (a premium) is charged for additional features, services, or virtual (online) or physical (offline) goods that expand the functionality of the free version of the software.[1][2]
-This business model has been used in the software industry since the 1980s.
+In freemium business model, business tiers start with a "free" tier Freemium is a pricing strategy by which a product or service (typically a digital offering such as software, media, games or web services) is provided free of charge, but money (premium) is charged for proprietary features, functionality, or virtual goods.[1][2]
+The word "freemium" is a portmanteau neologism combining the two aspects of the business model: "free" and "premium".